-The contractor will provide written report of all services rendered at time of repairs.
+The contractor will provide a written report of all services rendered at the time of repairs.
 All covered equipment will be repaired within three business days.
-If repair of equipment is expected to exceed the three-business day response time, the contractor will provide written justification as to the nature of the delay in repair/replacement of identified equipment within 24 hours of system evaluation.
+If equipment repair is expected to exceed the three-business-day response time, the contractor will provide written justification as to the nature of the delay in repair/replacement of identified equipment within 24 hours of system evaluation.

 4.0.
-Technical Specifications.
+Technical Specifications